milanaleksic/cv/cv.md

 Backend founding engineer of Soda, working on Soda Cloud SaaS.
 Programming languages I used were Java, Python and Go.

-Became the company’s go-to backend engineer and MySQL performance guy.
+I became the company’s go-to backend engineer and MySQL performance guy.
 Helped scale the company 100x in both customers and revenue over 5 years, all without high-profile incidents of the Soda Cloud product.

-Had a multi-hat impact on the organization through domain, infrastructure, and system design.
-Some of the most prominent features I worked on were Vault Decrypter Service, Guardian Service, Soda Kubernetes Agent, various in-house frameworks for authorization, feature gates, notification rules, database, dependency injection, backend configuration management, OpenAPI code generator, etc.
+I had a multi-hat impact on the organization through domain, infrastructure, and system design as well as providing engineering support and coaching.
+Some of the most prominent backend features I worked on were internal frameworks for authorization, feature gates, notification rules, database, dependency injection, configuration management, OpenAPI code generator, etc. I also participated in the development of other services like Vault Decrypter, Guardian, Soda Kubernetes Agent, etc.

 I also envisioned and developed an internal admin & devops CLI tool (`dopy` / `dogo`) for automating many painful DevOps tasks. v1 was in Python, v2 in Go (integrating APIs from AWS, Okta, Datadog, Kubernetes, Soda Cloud Admin API, Github).